 What about the more expensive editions?

 If you hate grinding and want everything immediately, "Year 2 Gold Edition" is a good deal when it's 50% off, but I can't recommend it at $70, its normal price.
-Buy it if you're confident you'll put at least 40 or 50 hours into Siege, or if you want the final set of Year 2 operators that are about to come out (which include Dokkaebi, a wonderfully trolly Korean hacker), picking up the Year 2 Season Pass in this edition is worth it.
+Buy it if you're confident you'll put at least 40 or 50 hours into Siege, or if you want the final set of Year 2 operators that came out in December 2017 (Dokkaebi, a wonderfully trolly Korean hacker), picking up the Year 2 Season Pass in this edition is worth it.

 Don't worry about maps—all players immediately get access to any new maps that are added to Rainbow Six Siege.